tomgu1991/leetcode-solutions/README.md

 1. realize that they are important, profoundly.
 Even though for building applications

 2. time to prepare for another job?
-Manybe
+Maybe

 # leetcode-solutions
 * c++